LucasCBRUM/cwiRESET/README.md

 # CWI RESET

-# Modulo 4 Git - Aula 3 Instalação, Configuração e primeiro repositório
+<h1> Modulo 4 Git - Aula 3 Instalação, Configuração e primeiro repositório
+<sub> Module 4 Git - Class 3 Install, Configure and first reporistory</sub></h1>

 whenever in commands there is something between braces  `{}` is a variable and you can change that to use your values,